 This test is not to be used as a screening or confirmatory test for blood donor specimens.

--Indeterminate for HIV-1 and negative for HIV-2
+-Positive for HIV-1 Ab and negative for HIV-2 Ab

--Negative for HIV-1 and indeterminate for HIV-2
+-Positive for HIV-1 Ab and indeterminate for HIV-2 Ab

-For more information, see HIV Testing Algorithm (Fourth Generation Screening Assay), Including Neonatal Testing and Follow-up of Reactive Rapid Serologic Test Results.
+For more information see HIV Testing Algorithm (Fourth Generation Screening Assay), Including Neonatal Testing and Follow-up of Reactive Rapid Serologic Test Results.

 AIDS is caused by 2 known types of HIV.
 HIV type 1 (HIV-1) is found in patients with AIDS or AIDS-related complex and in asymptomatic infected individuals at high risk for AIDS.
 The virus is transmitted by sexual contact, by exposure to infected blood or blood products, or from an infected mother to her fetus or infant.
 HIV type 2 (HIV-2) infection is endemic only in West Africa, and it has been identified in individuals who had sexual relations with individuals from that geographic region.
 HIV-2 is similar to HIV-1 in viral morphology, overall genomic structure, and its ability to cause AIDS.